shotashirai/Data-Analysis-Pipeline/README.md

 - `load_file()` was removed due to less flexibility to load files.

-- A code to load data from .csv files was directly written on the main code to select data attributes and proper datatypes.
+- A code to load data from .csv files was directly written on the main code to select data attributes and proper data types.

 - Weather data is loaded using `glob` module that allows getting a list of files in a directory.
-Datatypes are selected after generating a weather dataframe (`df_weather`).
+Data types are selected after generating a weather DataFrame (`df_weather`).

 - Weather data with a period (2015-01-01 - 2015-06-30) is extracted in the loading section, leading to memory usage reduction.

-To create/format dataframe is done in this section and the section of 'Preprocessing for analysis' is not needed anymore.
+To create/format DataFrame is done in this section and the section of 'Preprocessing for analysis' is not needed anymore.

 ##### Preprocessing

 The "Preprocessing" section get hourly statistics of Uber rides and concatenates the Uber data and the weather data.

-- A single dataframe (`df_uber_hourly`) obtained from the original Uber dataframe contains all required variables.
+- A single DataFrame (`df_uber_hourly`) obtained from the original Uber DataFrame contains all required variables (e.g., rides for each borough).

 - `df_model` used for modelling are created from `df_uber_hourly` and `df_weather`.

-While the old code generated multiple dataframes, the optimized code minimizes creating dataframes which helps to reduce memory usage.
+While the old code generated multiple DataFrames, the optimized code minimizes creating DataFrames which helps to reduce memory usage.

 ##### Model Deployment

 This section builds and trains XGBoost model and implement time-series forecasting using the trained model.

-- `prediction_XGBoost()` is removed because it is complicated and is likely to cause low readability and  maintainability.
+- `prediction_XGBoost()` is removed because it is complicated and is likely to cause low readability and low maintainability.

 - `TimeSeries_XGBoost()` was created.
 This function simply trains and return predicted values for time-series data.
 XGBoost (regressor) is used as a model.

 - Model building and feature selection have been done outside of the model deployment function.
-This way make it easy to read the code and tune parameters.
+This way makes it easy to read the code and tune parameters.

 - As mentioned in the section above (BorutaPy), lightGBM is used for feature selection with BorutaPy.

 ##### Function: data_profile()

-This function returns the profile of a dataframe.
+This function returns the profile of a DataFrame.
 To improve the performance,

 - replace an original method with a built-in function

-- reduce dataframes created and use a single dataframe to store the information
+- reduce DataFrames created and use a single DataFrame to store the information

 ##### Function: gen_lagdata()